Anjali Bhardwaj

 Anjali Bhardwaj (born 1973) is an Indian social activist working on issues of transparency and accountability.
 She is a co-convenor of the National Campaign for People's Right to Information (NCPRI) and a founding member of Satark Nagrik Sangathan.
 She works on issues related to right to information, Lokpal, whistleblower protection, grievance redress, and right to food.

 Early life

-Bhardwaj did her BA from Lady Sri Ram College, Delhi University, and holds an MSc degree from the University of Oxford and a master's degree from the Delhi School of Economics, Delhi University.
+Bhardwaj did her BA from Lady Shri Ram College, Delhi University, and holds an MSc degree from the University of Oxford and a master's degree from the Delhi School of Economics, Delhi University.

 Work

 Bhardwaj has been involved with the right to information movement in India since 1999.
 Anjali has been very vocal on the question of accountability and transparency., She is a co-convenor of the National Campaign for People's Right to Information (NCPRI).
 Her efforts there include working toward the Right to Information Act, 2005, the Whistle Blowers Protection Act, 2011, The Lokpal and Lokayuktas Act, 2013, and the Grievance Redress Bill.

 Anjali is a founding member of Satark Nagrik Sangathan (SNS).
 Set up in 2003, SNS uses the Right to Information Act to help improve the accountability of the Indian government.
 Report Cards developed by SNS on the performance of legislators are widely publicized through the media.

 She works with RTI Assessment & Advocacy Group (RAAG), which was set up in 2008 to undertake ongoing assessments of the implementation of the RTI Act.